-- 1.1 The Police and Crime Commissioner is responsible for ensuring that: - business is conducted in accordance with the law and to proper standards. - public money is safeguarded and properly accounted for, and used economically, efficiently and effectively. - he secures continuous improvements in the way in which functions are exercised, having regard to a combination of efficiency, effectiveness and economy. - there is a sound system of internal control which facilitates the effective exercise of the Police and Crime Commissioner's functions and which include arrangements for the management of risk. - 1.2 This Statement explains how the Police and Crime Commissioner has complied with the Code Practice on Local Authority Accounting in the United Kingdom 2016/17 (CIPFA/LASAAC, 2016) and meets with the requirements of the Accounts and Audit (England) Regulations 2015 in relation to the publication of an Annual Governance Statement during 2017/18.
+- 1.1 The Police and Crime Commissioner is responsible for ensuring that: - business is conducted in accordance with the law and to proper standards. - public money is safeguarded and properly accounted for, and used economically, efficiently and effectively. - he secures continuous improvements in the way in which functions are exercised, having regard to a combination of efficiency, effectiveness and economy. - there is a sound system of internal control which facilitates the effective exercise of the Police and Crime Commissioner's functions and which include arrangements for the management of risk. - 1.2 This Statement explains how the Police and Crime Commissioner has complied with the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 and meets with the requirements of the Accounts and Audit (England) Regulations in relation to the publication of an Annual Governance Statement.